ssheggrud/Mod_20_Project/README.md

 AMAZON RDS, JAVASCRIPT, PANDAS, PG SQL, PLOTLY, PYTHON3, TABLEAU, TENSORFLOW...

+### Features to be Implemented

+ - A pandas data parser to edit data into database entries with emphasis on the following columns.

+ - An Amazon Relational Database Service to host a PostgreSQL instance which will serve as a data repository, and a start and end point for the machine learning model.

+ - A supervised categorical machine learning approach using TensorFlow which predicts election outcomes on categorical column attributes.

+ - Dashboard composition with Tableau and Plotly composed with distribution of data, outliers, trends, hypotheses, predictions and conclusions.

 ## Data
 Datasets date back to 1989 occur every 4 years to present year 2021.